tothbalintjanos/prettifier/README.md

 [![CircleCI](https://circleci.com/gh/kevgo/prettifier.svg?style=shield)](https://circleci.com/gh/kevgo/prettifier)

-_A GitHub bot that keeps your code base prettier._
+_A GitHub bot that makes your code base prettier._

 Every time someone pushes a commit that contains unformatted code or Markdown to GitHub, Prettifier adds a commit fixing the formatting issues to the same branch.